DRA’s region encompasses 252 counties and parishes in parts of Alabama, Arkansas, Illinois, Kentucky, Louisiana, Mississippi, Missouri, and Tennessee.

 To be deemed distressed, counties and parishes must meet the following criteria:

-2. Have a per capita income of 80 percent or less of the most recent national per capita income level (2021) of $64,143.
+- Have a per capital income of 80% or less than the most recent national per capita income level.

 Isolated Areas